phxql/restwars/README.md

 ## Buildings
 ### Command center
 Allows the construction of other buildings.
-Upgrading the command center speeds up the construction of other buildings as well as increasing the storage capacity for all resources.
+Upgrading the command center speeds up the construction of buildings.

 ### Crystal mine
 Generates crystals.
 Upgrading the mine increases up the generation rate.